lwerth/2019-October-Resources/unix/six-glorious-commands.md

 <br>

 > **Things covered here:**
-> * Here we're going to touch upon 6 glorious commands that are absolutely worth having in our toolkit!
-(Displayed in the table of contents.)
+> * Here we're going to touch upon 3 glorious commands that are absolutely worth having in our toolkit!